Thoughts and Ruminations on the Motorcycle Safety Foundation Experienced RiderCourse

 Plus the price is right in Pennsylvania FREE.
 So worth the time I wish they had a street survival course I’d the first to sign up and pay a fee.

 Editor's Note: The ERC cost $125.00 in Maryland!

 From "P.": "I'm one of the motorcyclists described by Rick, I started riding last year, took the basic course to get licensed (and to get survival skills) and just completed the experienced course last weekend.

-During the practice portion, there were a few points worth re-emphasizing, like keeping my head up, and I picked up a counter-balancing technique in
+During the practice portion, there were a few points worth re-emphasizing, like keeping my head up, and I picked up a counter-balancing technique in the slalom.

 The riding test at the end was the same as the basic course, and in fact, a few riders in the experienced course used it to obtain their license that day.
 The written material was too basic.
 Six hours was too long.

 I'd like to see the MSF have a series of shorter clinics that deal with just one or two skills at a time.
 Riders who need a license could go through the more formal basic course."